vistec-AI/capital_market_text_data/README.md

 ## License

-The dataset is provided under the [MIT License](LICENSE), allowing for unrestricted use and modification for both commercial and non-commercial purposes.
+The dataset is provided under the CC BY 4.0 License, allowing for unrestricted use and modification for both commercial and non-commercial purposes.
 However, users are encouraged to provide attribution to this repository if the data is used in their work.

 ## Contribution